jasonribble/journey-of-an-utxo/speaker-notes.md

 In otherwords:

-- Computationally difficult to come up with the answer
+- Computationally difficult to come up with the answer -> why do we want it to be difficult to come up with the answer?
 - Computationally easy to verify the answer is correct

 What is this "work" in bitcoin?